srahaman1/resources/syllabus_2020fall.md

 ## Examination:

-There will be one take-home exam and one in-class open-book, open-notes examination.
-These exams will test your skills and knowledge of Python and program design.
-There is no final exam for this course, as the in-class exam is given late in the term and it and the term project provide many opportunities for me to assess your mastery and assimilation of the course material.
+There will be one take-home open-book open-notes examination in the exam week.
+The exam will test your skills and knowledge of Python and program design.

 ## Term Project: